ARM-software/arm-trusted-firmware/docs/plat/nvidia-tegra.rst

 -  .. rubric:: T210
       :name: t210

-T210 has Quad ARM® Cortex®-A57 cores in a switched configuration with a companion set of quad ARM Cortex-A53 cores.
-The Cortex-A57 and A53 cores support ARMv8, executing both 64-bit Aarch64 code, and 32-bit Aarch32 code including legacy ARMv7 applications.
+T210 has Quad Arm® Cortex®-A57 cores in a switched configuration with a companion set of quad Arm Cortex-A53 cores.
+The Cortex-A57 and A53 cores support Armv8-A, executing both 64-bit Aarch64 code, and 32-bit Aarch32 code including legacy Armv7-A applications.
 The Cortex-A57 processors each have 48 KB Instruction and 32 KB Data Level 1 caches; and have a 2 MB shared Level 2 unified cache.
 The Cortex-A53 processors each have 32 KB Instruction and 32 KB Data Level 1 caches; and have a 512 KB shared Level 2 unified cache.